-One of the most misunderstood things about PTSD is that the symptoms of this condition can actually emerge later on in life or even re-emerge later on.
+One of the most misunderstood things about PTSD is that the symptoms of this condition can emerge later in life or even re-emerge.
 This means that a senior could have overcome their PTSD following a traumatic event, or never experienced PTSD and eventually start showing symptoms of distress.
-Another unknown factor about many psychiatric issues is that age-related factors can actually interact with psychiatric symptoms.
+Another unknown factor about many psychiatric issues is that age-related factors can interact with psychiatric symptoms.
 This is why it is so important for all seniors, their caregivers and their loved ones to understand PTSD, what it means and what implications come with this condition.

 While PTSD can occur in individuals who have had particularly traumatic experiences impact their lives, such as going to war, there are a bevy of different personal experiences that can lead to PTSD in seniors.
-A serious illness or injury, threat of harm such as a potential mugging, a death in the family and even witnessing a traumatic event can all trigger PTSD.
+A serious illness or injury, threat of harm such as a potential mugging, a car accident, an injury or negative hospital experience, a death in the family and even witnessing a traumatic event can all trigger PTSD.

 Why is PTSD in Seniors So Serious?